 New Kids On The Block

 Meanwhile, as oil prices hover in the 40’s, though admittedly up a bit recently – major traditional oil producers like BP PLC (NYSE:BPC), Exxon Mobil Corp.
-(NYSE:XOMC) and Chevron Corp.
+(NYSE:XOMD) and Chevron Corp.
 (NYSE:CVXD) have found themselves in need of a financial infusion.

 This has led to those companies trying their hand at shale oil production.
 That’s because the projects they traditionally run costs multiple billions of dollars, far more than $40 per barrel oil will support.